iampetkov/ableton-to-reaper/README.md

 ## Known limitations

-- Utility plugin parameter transfer is partial (inserts at default state)
+- Utility plugin parameter transfer is partial (inserts at default state).
-- ReaEQ filter type display has a known cosmetic issue in Reaper's UI
+- ReaEQ filter Q not fully matching EQEight Q values after a certain steeper point.
-- Taper curve (Sine vs Hybrid) is not currently encoded
+- Only a limited set of plugins is currently being parsed.